AzureDevOps3/duffney.github.io/_posts/2017-02-20-AddCredentialsToPowerShellFunctions.md

 Set-RemoteRegistryValue @remoteKeyParams
 {% endhighlight %}

 ## Dealing with Legacy Cmdlets

-Being in the Tech industry, you'll never escape the need to support and/or deal with legacy applications.
+Being in the tech industry, you'll never escape the need to support and/or deal with legacy applications.
 Working in PowerShell is no different and in this case, you'll eventually run into one or both of the following problems.
 A cmdlet doesn't support `[System.Management.Automation.PSCredential]::Empty`, which I've mentioned a few times.
 Or, the cmdlet you want to use doesn't even support the `-Credential` parameter at all and instead accepts a string username and string password!
 This section of the blog post is dedicated to helping you solve this problem.
-First up is, what to do when a cmdlet doesn't support `[System.Management.Automation.PSCredential]::Empty`.
+First, up is, what to do when a cmdlet doesn't support `[System.Management.Automation.PSCredential]::Empty`.

 ### Using If Else to Handle Empty Credentials

 Before I dive into solving this problem, let me first expand on what the problem is.
 So, what does it mean when I say the cmdlet doesn't support `[System.Management.Automation.PSCredential]::Empty`?
 It means that when you do not provide a credential object, the function you wrote will fail because the cmdlet inside your function will fail as it's unable to accept the empty credential object.
 The function you wrote will work wonderfully as long as you supply a credential object, but as soon as you don't, no dice.
 So, how do we fix it?
-There are a few ways, the first is to check the `-Credential` parameter for a value with an if else statement.
+There are a few ways, the first is to check the `-Credential` parameter for a value with an if-else statement.
 The if statement checks the value of the $credential and adds the `-Credential` parameter to `Invoke-Command` only if it's not empty, otherwise it issues the `Invoke-Command` without the `-Credential` parameter.

 {% highlight powershell %}
 function Set-RemoteRegistryValue {